blawson69/DoorMaster/README.md

 You can see detailed stats for any door by using the `!door status` command with _any_ door token selected.
 This status window also comes up immediately upon [creating a new door](#door-creation).
 All post-creation modifications/updates to your doors are done through this dialog.
 You will be provided information about the door's State, locks, and traps, as well as links to lock tokens and to [link other doors](#linked-doors).

 ### Labels
-You can re-label the doors and [switches](#switches) to better represent the object in use.
+You can re-label the doors, [Switches](#switches), [Dials](#dials), and [Tiles](#tiles) to better represent the object in use.
 For instance, a door may be a porthole or a stone slab.
-A switch might actually be a floor tile that gets depressed, or a statue's arm that works as a lever.
+A Switch might actually be a floor tile that gets depressed, or a statue's arm that works as a lever.
 To change labels, click the current label and provide a new one.

 ### Pinging Tokens
-You may have door elements scattered across your map, particularly when using [switches](#switches) and [lock tokens](#lock-tokens).
-To enable location of all elements of a door, a map pin icon link (📍) is located next to the State, Switch, and External Lock output in the Status window to ping the door, switch and lock tokens, respectively.
+You may have door elements scattered across your map, particularly when using [Switches](#switches) and [Lock Tokens](#lock-tokens).
+To enable location of all elements of a door, a map pin icon link (📍) is located next to the State, Switch, and External Lock output in the Status window to ping the door, Switch and Lock Tokens, respectively.
 This ping is visible to the GM only.

+### Auto Open
+You can have some doors automatically open when unlocked by setting this to 'ON'.
+This enables passphrases, Dials, and Tiles to operate the door rather than requiring direct user action.
+For instance, shifting the walls of a maze based on speaking a magic word.
+Auto Open is _only_ available for [Keyed doors](#keyed-doors) and doors using [Dials](#dials) or [Tiles](#tiles).
+If the door has any [linked doors](#linked-doors), they _will not_ be opened automatically.

 ## Configuration